 You could also do this as a collaborative art project with more than one child and get them each to add their fingerprints.

-For younger kids it makes a lovely keepsake too, I love seeing kids finger painting from my kids and seeing how little their fingers look.
+For younger kids it makes a lovely keepsake too, I love seeing finger painting from my kids when they were younger and seeing how little their fingers look.

 If you wanted to you could also try dipping your child’s finger into green paint to make some grass at the bottom of the tree.